AmirMotefaker/Books-Should-Read/README.md

 https://www.oreilly.com/library/view/clean-code-a/9780136083238/

-Readers will come away from this book understanding
+Readers will come away from this book understanding:

 - How to tell the difference between good and bad code